 POLICY STATEMENT

-Oregon state government promotes early intervention to prevent or minimize the occurrence and effects of domestic violence, harassment, sexual assault or stalking in the workplace.
+Oregon state government promotes early intervention to prevent or minimize the occurrence and effects of domestic violence, harassment, sexual assault, bias or stalking in the workplace.
 This policy supplements other state HR policies on workplace violence and harassment.
 The existence of a protective order, a criminal proceeding or law enforcement involvement is not necessary to invoke this policy.

-Domestic violence, harassment, sexual assault and stalking are crimes punishable by law.
+Domestic violence, harassment, sexual assault, bias and stalking are crimes punishable by law.

 APPLICABILITY